rl3107/stock_price_by_historical/README.md

 # stock_price_by_historical
 A python pipeline of using models from sklearn and tensorflow to predict (classification or regression) stock price by its historical price.

+Using machine learning and deep learning models to predict stock price is a hot topic.
+There are many papers and blogs show cases using historical stock price as features to predict future stock price, and they include prediction plots (predicted price vs. real price) to demonstrate the model is useful.
+However, even a last value model (use yesterday's close price as the prediction of today's close price) is powerful to generate a plausible plot, which is very close to the trend of real price.
+According to efficient market hypothesis, all the public infomation, e.g., historical stock price, should have been fully digested by the market and thus is useless to predict the future.

+I built this pipeline to control the process of acquring stock price by yfinance api, data pre-processing, modeling and evaluating.
+You can change the parameters of the pipeline to build model and test its performance.
+The parameters include ticker, start or end time, model_type (scikit- learn or tensorflow), model_name (e.g. knn, rf, rnn), lag (how many days to look back) and many others.
+For details you may use .para_explain().

+I defined the prediction task type as classification or regression.
+Classification is to predict whether the stock would go up or down; regression is to predict the exact stock price.
+The evaluation metric for classification is AUC, and for regression is r2 compared with r2_base (r2 of the last value model, usually 0.92- 0.97).
+A naive trading strategy, if the model predicts tomorrow as up, then long today's close and short tomorrow's close, is used to test the return of the model.
+Based on the experiments I did, no model are practically useful in predicting.

+This is version 1.0 and I may more functions or make it more generalized in the future.
+Now you can use the pre-defined parameters to handle the pipeline, and you can assign the models you are interested in to customize (e.g. template.model = sklearn.svm.SVC()), or you can use it to download and pre-process data, and get them by data_x, data_y = template.x_test_model, template.y_test_model.

+Have fun!

+Here's the contents in the stock_model_using_template.ipynb:

 Import the package.